Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-If you have ever come across a mesmerizing geode with splendid color in a crystal shop, you may have wondered if that piece is dyed or natural.
-I wondered, too!
-That’s why I researched this topic for a deeper understanding, and in this article, I am going to share what I learned with you.
+If you have ever encountered a mesmerizing geode with splendid color in a crystal shop, you may have wondered if that piece is dyed or natural.
+I asked, too!
+That’s why I researched this topic for a deeper understanding, and in this article, I will share what I learned with you.

-If the geodes are very bright and intense in color, they are likely to be dyed.
+The geodes will likely be dyed if they are very bright and intense.
 Also, the crystal may appear smoother in texture if enhanced.
 Most geodes are brownish or white naturally.
 They may also have muted colors due to the mineral contents.

 So now you know dyed geodes look somewhat different than the naturally colored ones.
-Let’s discuss in detail how you can tell the difference and identify the dyed geodes.
+Let’s discuss how to tell the difference and identify the dyed geodes.

 How to Tell if a Geode is Dyed